Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Notation and preliminaries

 \subsection{Arc-transitive digraphs and group factorisations}

 Let $H$ be a finite group.
-If $H=AB$ for two subgroups $A$ and $B$ of $H$, the $H=AB$ is called a \emph{factorisation} of $H$. {A factorisation is said to be \emph{proper} if both \(A\) and \(B\) are proper subgroups of \(G\).} If, furthermore, $A\cong B$, then this factorisation is called a \emph{homogeneous factorisation}.
+If $H=AB$ for two subgroups $A$ and $B$ of $H$, then $H=AB$ is called a \emph{factorisation} of $H$.
+Such a factorisation is said to be \emph{proper} if both \(A\) and \(B\) are proper subgroups of \(H\), and \emph{homogeneous} if $A\cong B$.
 The following result concerning group factorisations is elementary.

 \begin{proposition} Let $H=AB$ be a factorisation of $H$.
 Then $\vert H\vert \vert A \cap B\vert= \vert A\vert \vert B\vert $, and $H=A^xB^y$ for each $x,y\in H$. \end{proposition}